-While in Content Mode, go to your Blog Page and click the Post New Entry annotation.
+While in Content Mode, go to your blog page and click the Post New Entry annotation.
 When you've finished adding content to the WYSIWYG, ensure Published is checked and then click Save & Close.
 The post will be published on your live site.

 For more information, visit Adding a blog post.